Discover Yala National Park in Sri Lanka: What You Need to Know

 Sri Lanka possesses an extremely high degree of biodiversity and is considered one of the top biodiversity hotspots in the world.
 This is precisely why you shouldn’t skip going on a wildlife safari at one of the many national parks to try to catch a glimpse of an elusive spotted leopard or see elephants, bears, deer, monkeys, mongoose, wild boar, water buffalo, peacocks and many other beautiful species in their natural habitat.

-There is no better place to observe an animal than in the wild, and I would highly recommend visiting the national parks in Yala, Udawalawe or Minneriya and Kaudulla over visiting one of the self-proclaimed elephant “orphanages” in Sri Lanka.
-Read more on elephant conservation challenges in Sri Lanka on National Geographic.
+There is no better place to observe an animal than in the wild, and I would highly recommend visiting the national parks in Yala, Udawalawe or Minneriya and Kaudulla over visiting one of the self-proclaimed elephant “orphanages” in Sri Lanka where the welfare of the animal is not always prioritized and is, for all intents and purposes, merely holding animals in captivity.
+Here’s what you need to know to plan a Yala safari!

 Planning a trip to Sri Lanka?
 Click here for 12 things you should know before visiting Sri Lanka!